rhasspy/rhasspy/docs/training.md

 print(int(value))
 ```

+If multiple values are given to the custom converter, they will be sent as a JSON list (`["value1", "value2", ...]`).

 Converters can be *chained*, so `!foo!bar` will call the `foo` converter and then pass the result to `bar`.

 **NOTE:** custom converters currently only work with the [fsticuffs](intent-recognition.md#fsticuffs) and [fuzzywuzzy](intent-recognition.md#fuzzywuzzy) systems.